 - Do formal plans exist for professional development for individual teachers? - Are improvements in student learning monitored as part of these plans? - Is there a supportive instructional leader available to individual teachers?
 What is the system for this support? - What evidence-based instructional model is in place at the school?
-How do individual teachers receive coaching and support for the model? - To what extent is the instructional staff committed and eager to continuously improve their instruction of fostering student outcomes?
+How do individual teachers receive coaching and support for the model? - To what extent is the instructional staff committed and eager to continuously improve their instruction to foster student outcomes?

-Process for designing schoolwide professional development (2.2.30)
+Process for Designing Schoolwide Professional Development (2.2.30)

-School-wide professional development activities are differentiated to address the various learning needs of teachers and delivered using the expertise of teachers.
+Schoolwide professional development activities are differentiated to address the various learning needs of teachers and are delivered using the expertise of teachers.

-- In collaboration with staff members, school leaders develop plans for ongoing, formative support for all school employees.
-Include ongoing coaching for teachers to assist them with instructional strategies and ensure they receive regular feedback about their practice, including ongoing capacity-building opportunities. - School leaders prioritize observations based on teacher needs and student achievement goals.
+Ensure that school leaders, in collaboration with staff members, develop plans for ongoing, formative support for all school employees.
+Include ongoing coaching and capacity-building opportunities to assist teachers with instructional strategies.
+Ensure teachers receive regular feedback about their practice.

-- School leaders measure and monitor the implementation of priority initiatives for levels of use and develop a system of support for groups of teachers. - Provide training to site leaders on effective professional learning practices, including systems of ongoing coaching with regular feedback that supports implementation.
+- Ensure that school leaders prioritize observations based on teacher needs and student achievement goals. - Ensure that school leaders measure and monitor the implementation of priority initiatives for levels of use and develop a system of support for groups of teachers. - Provide site leaders with training on effective professional learning practices, including systems of ongoing coaching with regular feedback that supports implementation.

 - What are the professional learning needs of turnaround leadership and staff?
-What steps need to be taken to fulfill those needs? - How are professional learning activities differentiated? - Do they address the various learning needs of teachers? - Is professional learning delivered using the expertise of teachers?
+What steps need to be taken to fulfill those needs? - How are professional learning activities differentiated? - Do the professional learning activities address the various learning needs of teachers? - Is professional learning delivered using the expertise of teachers?
 How is teacher expertise encouraged and incorporated into professional learning activities? - Who is responsible for providing and leading the professional learning opportunities and experiences for turnaround leadership and staff?
 How are leaders ensuring that professional learning is rapid, responsive, and customized?

-Utilizing teacher expertise (2.2.40)
+Utilizing Teacher Expertise (2.2.40)

-School leaders encourage teachers to try new practices in their classrooms, and assign responsibility and provide resources for teachers and staff to help shape the teaching practices of others.
+School leaders encourage teachers to try new practices in their classrooms; the leaders also assign responsibility and provide resources for teachers and staff to help shape the teaching practices of others.

-- Develop a system to share knowledge gained and next steps with the whole staff after training. - Provide mentors to support the instructional needs of new teachers. - Advise teachers with expertise in using particular instructional strategies to take leadership roles in staff development and teacher-to-teacher support.
+- Develop a system to share knowledge gained and next steps with the whole staff after training. - Provide mentors to support the instructional needs of new teachers. - Advise teachers who have expertise in using particular instructional strategies to take leadership roles in staff development and teacher-to-teacher support.

-- How are high-performing teachers leveraged to expand their positive influence outside their classrooms? - How are teachers and staff encouraged to try new practices in their classrooms? - How are responsibilities assigned to teachers to help shape the teaching practices of others? - Is there a high degree of professional collaboration among teachers, focused around sharing and improving instructional practices?
+- How are high-performing teachers leveraged to expand their positive influence outside their classrooms? - How are teachers and staff encouraged to try new practices in their classrooms? - How are responsibilities assigned to teachers to help shape the teaching practices of others? - Is there a high degree of professional collaboration among teachers focused on sharing and improving instructional practices?

-Principal's participation in schoolwide professional development activities (2.2.50)
+Principal's Participation in Schoolwide Professional Development Activities (2.2.50)

-Principals regularly attend activities as an active and productive participant to be in a position to provide feedback on high-priority strategies.
+Principals regularly attend activities as active and productive participants to be in a position to provide feedback on high-priority strategies.

-- The principal becomes a learning leader at school by actively participating in schoolwide professional learning activities. - Be present in instructional leadership activities by letting others know that this work is a priority requiring uninterrupted focus. - Organize an administrative presence in every teacher's classroom and work individually with teachers to strengthen their teaching practice. - Model the importance of strengthening the practice of ALL teachers, not just those who are chronic underperformers.
+- Ensure that the principal becomes a learning leader in the school by actively participating in schoolwide professional learning activities. - Be present in instructional leadership activities by letting others know that this work is a priority requiring uninterrupted focus. - Organize an administrative presence in every teacher's classroom and work individually with teachers to strengthen their teaching practice. - Model the importance of strengthening the practice of all teachers, not just those who are chronic underperformers.